How to add digital signatures to PDFs using Laravel

 Nutrient as a better solution

-Nutrient’s Digital Signatures SDK is designed specifically for working with PDF documents, offering robust capabilities for adding digital signatures to PDFs in a secure and compliant manner.
-Digital signatures enhance the security and authenticity of your PDF documents, making them suitable for various business and legal use cases.
+Nutrient’s digital signatures SDK is designed specifically for PDF documents and provides secure, compliant digital signature capabilities.
+Digital signatures enhance the security and authenticity of your PDF documents, making them suitable for business and legal use cases.
 Now you’ll learn how to add digital signatures using Nutrient.

 Setup